 Dr. Jessica Snyder

-Jessica was a collegiate cross-country/track & field runner at Azusa Pacific University for 2 years before she transitioned into the Sports Medicine program - completing internships in general medicine, private practice, and collegiate as well as high school sports.
+Jessica was a collegiate cross-country/track & field runner at Azusa Pacific University for 2 years before she transitioned into the Sports Medicine program.
+The required internships required more time than she had to give as a competitive athlete, and although running meant a lot - her professional development meant more!
+She completed internships in general medicine, private practice, and collegiate as well as high school sports.

-After completing her Bachelors in Athletic Training and Sports Medicine, Jessica treated patients at the Therapy and Wellness Center of Glendale Adventist in Los Angeles.
-Through the hospital, she taught a speciality class for oncology patients and also served as a first responder for the local high school - providing sideline medical support for football, soccer, baseball, volleyball and basketball.
+After completing her Bachelors in Athletic Training and Sports Medicine, Jessica treated patients at the Therapy and Wellness Center of Glendale Adventist Hospital in Los Angeles.
+In addition to managing orthopedic patient care, she taught a speciality class for oncology patients and she provided sideline medical support for local high school football, soccer, baseball, volleyball and basketball teams.

-Jessica completed her education by obtaining a Doctoral Degree in Physical Therapy from the University of St Augustine with an emphasis on orthopedics and manual therapy - producing a case report on the benefits of traditional orthopedic interventions (soft tissue and joint mobilization) applied to a patient with Multiple Sclerosis.
+Jessica completed her education by obtaining a Doctoral Degree in Physical Therapy from the University of St Augustine with an emphasis on orthopedics and manual therapy.

 Prior to starting her own practice in Bozeman, Jessica treated patients for 4 years in South Orange County - specializing in runners, lower extremity injuries, lumbar spine, shoulder and cervical disorders - doing work as a personal run coach and as a home health physical therapist.

 Jessica has attended many continuing education seminars including myofascial manipulation, current concepts in orthopedic rehabilitation, mat Pilates through the Australian Physiotherapy and Pilates Institute, the Maitland approach to spinal manipulation, and strength and conditioning courses for the tactical community.